jhpark16/JavaTitrationApplet/README.md

 This is a Java applet of a virtual chemistry experiment for a web page.
 This applet simulates a simple acid-base titration.

+## Using this applet in a web page (not feasible after 2017) or run it locally
+The Titration.html shows how the applet can be used in a web page.
+The web page cannot be run locally due to security restrictions and should be placed on a web site.
+Since all major web browsers do not support Java applets now, it is not feasible now.
+To execute this applet locally, use appletviewer of JDK.
+Go to the root directory of this project and run <B>appletviewer Titration.html</B>.
+Appletviewer requires Titration.html, Titrate.jar and the resources directory (including images files in the directory).

 ## Generation of Titrate.jar file
 The compiled code needs to be packaged as a Titrate.jar file if it is to be used for a web page.<br>
-(1) Right click the project from Package Explore in Eclipse.<br>
+(1) Right click the project from Package Explore in Eclipse.
-(2) Choose Export->Java->Jar file and then hit Next.<br>
+(2) Choose Export->Java->Jar file and then click Next.
 (3) Choose src and resource under JavaTitrationApplet.
-Unselect all the other files on the righthand panel.
+Unselect all the other files on the righthand panel (.classpath, .gitignore, .project, java.policy.applet, JavaTitration.launch, LICENSE, Readme.md, Titrate.jar, Titration.html).
 Click "Finish".

-## Using this applet in a web page
-The Titration.html shows how the applet is used in a web page.
-The web page cannot be run locally (due to security issues) and should be placed on a web site.

 ## Applet structure